 Accelerate accounts receivable collections, take extraordinary dividends out of the company, slow down paying vendors/suppliers, slow down inventory purchases or fail to make normal or critical capital expenditures etc..
 Most buyers are very sophisticated.
 They will usually uncover such issues in due diligence and it not only negatively affects the price and ability to complete the deal, but also, the all-important ingredient of trust and credibility.
 Run your business as you normally would.

-- Starting a Process without Professional Help-As previously mentioned, many strategic buyers/competitors and private equity firms are extremely aggressive about “cold-calling” private companies and trying to gain access to financial information and establish a relationship or “make an offer” to cut off any competition.
+- Starting a Process without Professional Help-As previously mentioned, many strategic buyers/competitors and private equity firms are extremely aggressive about “cold-calling” private companies and trying to gain access to financial information and establish a relationship or “make an offer” to cut off any competition and an investment banking process that will invite competition and higher prices.
 Sometimes, a seller/owner will say or do something that he/she is unaware has just reduced the value of their business or their options for inviting more buyer/investor competition to the process.
 Sometimes, we are called in to help but it is sometimes too late to fix the problems already made by the owner/seller.